-Since 2001, we have been working towards identifying, mapping and isolating resistance (R) genes from potato that confer resistance against potato late blight (Phytophthora infestans).
+Since 2001, The Sainsbury Laboratory in Norwich has been working towards identifying, mapping and isolating resistance (R) genes from potato that confer resistance against potato late blight (P. infestans).
 This research has been publicly funded.

 The genes identified are potentially valuable weapons in the fight against potato late blight as they confer resistance against many different isolates of this pathogen, including the strains which are currently responsible for major potato losses in the UK and Europe.
-Thus there is a need to test these genes in a 'real' environment.
+Thus, there is a need to test these genes in a 'real' environment.
+The R genes Rpi-vnt1.1, Rpi-amr3i and Rpi-amr1e have been transformed into Maris Piper potato as a three-gene stack in combination with a gene-silencing module conferring increased tuber quality (SLJ25057).
+Plants used as negative controls only carry the PCN resistance trait (SLJ24904).
+Lines transformed with SLJ25057 and SLJ24904 have been tested in the field in Norwich under consent 17/R29/01.
+Robust assessment of performance in the field normally requires testing the plants in different locations.
+The main goals of the proposed release are: